 - Businesses estimated tax payments are due quarterly: April 15, June 15, September 15, December 15

 - Employers monthly payments are due by the 15th day of the following month

 - Employers quarterly payments are due by the last day of the month following each quarter: April 30, July 31, October 31, January 31

 - Employers annual reconciliation of wages are due by the last day of February of the following year

 How to File

-- Make check payable to: City of Fairlawn Income Tax
+- Checks should be made payable to: City of Fairlawn Income Tax

-- Remit form along with payment to: City of Fairlawn Income Tax Dept, PO Box 5433, Fairlawn OH 44334
+- Forms and payments can be remitted to: City of Fairlawn Income Tax Dept, PO Box 5433, Fairlawn OH 44334

 - If assistance is needed, contact the Income Tax Dept at (330) 668-9525.